barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 ```

 ## File Lists
-I used naming conventions to differentiate files with slightly different structure that needed to be modifed to combine them into a single data table.
-Then I used regex to collect files of similar type into file lists.
-Once we have a list of files, we can use lapply to perform read.table on all of the files and put the resulting data frames in a list.
-A list of data frames can be named by year and actions can be performed on their columns en masse.
+I use naming conventions to differentiate files with slightly different structure that needed to be modifed to combine them into a single data table.
+Then I use regex to collect files of similar type into file lists.
+I use lapply to perform read.table on all of the files and put the resulting data frames in a list.
+Each list of data frames is named by year and actions are performed on their columns en masse.

-For example, with the EL data that was in .csv format I found that '80 contained a duplicate CDS_CODE column that needed to be removed.
-Notice that I was able to remove that column before renaming all of the columns and combining all of the data frames into one data table with [rbindlist](https://www.rdocumentation.org/packages/data.table/versions/1.11.8/topics/rbindlist) from the data.table package.
+For example, with the EL data that was in .csv format we find that '80 contained a duplicate CDS_CODE column that needed to be removed.
+Notice that I remove that column before renaming all of the columns and combining the data frames into one data table with [rbindlist](https://www.rdocumentation.org/packages/data.table/versions/1.11.8/topics/rbindlist) from the data.table package.

 ```R
 #Convert file list into a data.table with an ID row (Using starting year as the year indicator)